 9. Do not hide details about your first marriage

+Another crucial piece of 2nd marriage advice is to commit yourself to being transparent about the past.
 When you get hitched the second time, the most basic ingredient should be honesty.
-Never hide any detail about your spouse or what went wrong in your first marriage with your new husband or his family.
+Never hide any detail about your spouse or what went wrong in your first marriage from your new husband/wife or their family.
 Indeed, there might be information that you would rather not share fearing it might lead to embarrassment and problems.

 10. Give it time

-When you enter a new relationship, do not expect miracles immediately.
+Wondering how to have a successful second marriage?
+One of the best 2nd marriage advice we can give you is that when you enter a new relationship, do not expect miracles immediately.
 Don’t treat your second marriage as a panacea to all the ills that you faced in the first one.
 Even if you have dated for a while before taking the vows again, give it time to develop.
-This also means expecting to resolve conflicts that may inevitably spill over from the past relationships.
+This also means being prepared to resolve conflicts that may inevitably spill over from past relationships.

 Former spouses, children, in-laws, friends… everything cannot be just wished away as the changes in your life impact them in different ways.
 Be patient and give time for everything to blend smoothly.
-Hence it’s advisable to not jump into a new marriage before resolving every possible conflict areas.
+Hence, it’s advisable to not jump into a new marriage before resolving every possible conflict area.

 Related Reading: Expectations In Relationships: The Right Way To Manage Them